tommybusiness/interview-test-1/README.md

-# Interview-test
-Test 1: Create shopify trial store and customize it.
+### Test 1: Create shopify trial store and customize it.

 1. Create a Shopify trial store.
 2. Clone this repository and create new branch including your name.